ULHPC/puppet-slurm/README.md

 _Note_: the various operations that can be conducted from this repository are piloted from a [`Rakefile`](https://github.com/ruby/rake) and assumes you have a running [Ruby](https://www.ruby-lang.org/en/) installation.
 See `docs/contributing.md` for more details on the steps you shall follow to have this `Rakefile` working properly.

+**IMPORTANT** Until the release of version 1.0 (denoting a usage in production on the [UL HPC Platform](http://hpc.uni.lu)), this module is still to be considered in alpha state and a work in progress.
+Use it at your own risks!

 ### Setup Requirements